 Each to his own then!

-Meanwhile, new research at Radboud University in Nijmegen, Holland suggests that if instead of thinking creatively what you need to be doing is solving problems (i.e. convergent thinking), no amount of any sort of music will help you do that.
+Meanwhile, new research at Radboud University in Nijmegen, Holland suggests that if instead of needing to think creatively you need to solve problems (i.e. convergent thinking), no amount of any sort of music will help you do that.

 Instead, silence is golden.